msupply-foundation/msupply_docs/content/health-supply-hub/purchaser/tender.md

 ![image](/health-supply-hub/purchaser/images/tender_process_open.png)

 <div class="note">
 	Tenders cannot be deleted once published for audit purposes.
-They cannonly be withdrawn
+They can only be withdrawn.
 </div>

 Reasons that are provided for withdrawn tenders are published in “Reason” (6).
 Once the tender is withdrawn this will also be removed for the supplier.